bogomirov/keyboard-shortcuts/README.md

 Keyboard Shortcuts on your Desktop
 ==========================

-Get faster, more precise or find alternative ways to accomplish your tasks.
+Go faster, be more precise or quickly find alternative ways to accomplish your tasks.
 Transform your professional and under-utilized desktop background into an asset, essential to your digital production workflow.

 #Table of contents